Dcoxmen/Calculator/README.md

 # Calculator

 Basic calculator that accepts mathmatical expressions.
+This project teaches how to use functions in javascript.

 Technology used:
 HTML